RootKit-Org/AI-Aimbot/README.md

 *Default settings are good for most use cases.
 Read comments in code for more details.<br>
 **CAPS_LOCK is the default for toggling on and off the autoaim functionality**

-`videoGameWindowTitle` - (CHANGES PER GAME) Window title of the game you want to play.
+`videoGameWindowTitle` - (Legacy) Window title of the game you want to play.
 Does not need to be the complete window title.

 `aaRightShift` - May need to be changed in 3rd person games like Fortnite and New World.
 Typically `100` or `150` will be sufficient.